Culture of the Asante Empire: Society

 Thomas Edward, in 1817, identified two classes in the empire.
 He referred to the upper class as "higher orders".
 The upper class were referred to as sikapo by the locals.
 Some owned large estates and thousands of slaves.
 "They were courteous, well-mannered, dignified and proud of their honor to such an extent a social disgrace, including something unintended as public flatulence could drive a man to commit suicide."
 Men and women of higher orders bathed every morning with soap and warm water.
 They cleared their teeth several times every day with a brushing stick.
 The lower orders, known as abiato, were said to be small in stature with a filthy appearance.
 They were also described as ungrateful, insolent and licentious.
-Historian Edgerton describes the wealth of Asante in the mid 19th century where he states it was not uncommon for members who worked with the royal administration to possess over £100,000 in gold.
-He recounts that such upper class Asante possessed more wealth than most upper class British families in the mid 19th century.
+In Sick Societies, anthropologist Robert Edgerton describes the wealth of Asante in the mid 19th century, where he states it was not uncommon for members who worked with the royal administration to possess over £100,000 in gold.
+He recounts that such upper class Asante possessed more money than most upper-class British families.

 The Asante state was matrilineal, with all Asante citizens tracing their lineage to a single ancestor in an unbroken female line.
 The typical Asante family was headed by an Abusua panyin as leader who was supported by a senior woman in the family called the obaa panyin.
 The obaa panyin was more concerned about the affairs of women and girls in the family.
 A mother's brother was the legal guardian of her children.
 The father had fewer legal responsibilities for his children with the exception of ensuring their well-being and to pay for a suitable wife for his son.
 A husband had some legal rights over his wife, including the right to cut off; her nose for adultery, her lips for betraying a secret or her ears for listening to private conversation.
 Women had relative equality such as the right to initiate divorce.
 Menstruation was detested in Asante society.
 Women were secluded in huts during menses.
 Momome, a female cleansing ritual, was often performed.